Gongamax/Inspire-Discord-Bot/README.md

 npm install
 ```

-3. **Set Up Configuration**: Rename config.example.json to config.json and fill in your Discord bot token and other configuration options.
+3. **Set Up Configuration**: Create a .env file and fill in with DISCORD_TOKEN, CLIENT_ID and GUILD_ID environment variables.

 4. **Run the Bot**: Launch the bot with the following command:
-(Still under development, working on project structure)
 ```bash
 node index.mjs
 ```